 The Great East Japan Earthquake occurred on 11 March 2011, causing a nuclear accident at the Fukushima nuclear power plant.
-The clean-up of the rubble and the removal of radioactive substances from the soil is the main environmental issue at present.
+The clean-up of the rubble and the removal of radioactive substances from the soil is still the main environmental issue at present.
 The government has established a new Act on special measures that obliges the government to support local governments' efforts to clean up the rubble and waste caused by the earthquake.
 In response to requests from the relevant mayors of municipalities, the government can take responsibility for the clean-up of the rubble and waste, instead of the municipalities.

 With regard to soil, another Act on special measures obliges the government to designate areas polluted by radioactive substances at a certain level and remove such substances in the designated areas.
+As this nuclear accident has given rise to doubts about the security of nuclear power plants, the promotion of the use of renewable energy is likely to increase, involving the feed-in tariff scheme (see Question 8).